circleci/circleci-docs/jekyll/_cci2/faq.md

 - On the monthly renewal date if your team is on the monthly plan.
 - On the annual renewal date if your team is on the annual plan.
 - On the last day of the month if your team is on the annual plan and there is an outstanding balance from adding new users or utilizing more credits.
-- Anytime your team’s balance exceeds $500 from adding new users.
 - If you are on the Performance plan, anytime your team’s credit balance drops below your preset limit, another credit purchase will be processed.

 ## Architecture